wp-plugins/the-casengo-chat-widget/readme.txt

       Select the Casengo application.
 You'll be taken to the Widget options.
     </li>
     <li>
-      Add the subdomain information assigned to your Casengo account.
+      Add the subdomain information assigned to your Casengo Live Chat account.
     </li>
     <li>
       Choose the position where you want the live chat button to appear on your website or blog.